Joel S. Schuman: Awards and nominations

-He received the Champalimaud Award, which includes a monetary award of $1 million euros.

-In 2002 he received the Alcon Research Institute Award and the Lewis Rudin Glaucoma Prize, in 2006 the ARVO Translational Research Award, and in 2012 the Carnegie Science Center Award as well as sharing the Champalimaud Award.
+In 2002 he received the Alcon Research Institute Award and the Lewis Rudin Glaucoma Prize, in 2006 the ARVO Translational Research Award, and in 2012 the Carnegie Science Center Award as well as sharing the Champalimaud Award (a 1 million Euro cash prize).
 He was elected to the American Ophthalmological Society in 2008.
 In 2011 Dr. Schuman was the Clinician-Scientist Lecturer of the American Glaucoma Society.
-In 2013 he gave the Robert N. Shaffer Lecture at the American Academy of Ophthalmology (AAO) Annual Meeting, and received the AAO Lifetime Achievement Award.
-In 2014 he became a Gold Fellow of ARVO.
+In 2013 he gave the Robert N. Shaffer Lecture at the American Academy of Ophthalmology (AAO) Annual Meeting and received the AAO Lifetime Achievement Award.
+In 2014 he became a Gold Fellow of ARVO and he received a Special Recognition Award from the AAO in 2015.
 He was elected to the American Association of Physicians and also received the Fight for Sight Physician/Scientist Award in 2016.
-He was named in Who’s Who in America, Who’s Who in Medical Sciences Education, America’s Top Doctors and Best Doctors in America, and has been named a Top Doctor by Pittsburgh Magazine 2006 – 2016.
+In 2017 he received the Leslie Dana Gold Medal.
+In 2018 Dr. Schuman was the AGS Lecturer and received the Fight for Sight Alumni Achievement Award.
+In 2019 he was given the BrightFocus Scientific Impact Award, and in 2021 the Eye Foundation of America Robert Murphy Visionary Award.
+In 2022 he received the USC Keck Roski Eye Institute Laureate Award and the Pittsburgh Eye and Ear Foundation Muse Award.
+He is named in Who's Who in America, Who's Who in Medical Sciences Education, America's Top Doctors and Best Doctors in America.

 Biography

 Schuman is a native of Roslyn, NY.
 He graduated from Columbia University (AB, 1980) and Mt.
 Sinai School of Medicine (MD, 1984).
-Following internship at New York’s Beth Israel Medical Center (1985), he completed residency training at Medical College of Virginia (1988) and glaucoma fellowship at Massachusetts Eye & Ear Infirmary (clinical 1989, research 1990), where he was a Heed fellow.
+Following internship at New York's Beth Israel Medical Center (1985), he completed residency training at Medical College of Virginia (1988) and glaucoma fellowship at Massachusetts Eye & Ear Infirmary (clinical 1989, research 1990), where he was a Heed fellow.
 After just over a year on the Harvard faculty, he moved to New England Medical Center, Tufts University to co-found New England Eye Center in 1991, where he was Residency Director and Glaucoma and Cataract Service Chief.
 In 1998 he became Professor of Ophthalmology, and Vice Chair in 2001.
 He is married and has three children.
 His wife, Carole, is a lawyer, and his children are Alexandra, in business, Eric, a filmmaker, and Ari, a physician.